jessepav/lacygoill-wiki-backup/vim/compiler.md

     %C%.%#

-It lets you make Vim overread any line in a multi-line output.
+It lets you make Vim overread any line in a multiline output.
 However, it doesn't extract any information (`%f`, `%l`, `%c`, ...), so you must move it at the end of `'efm'`, because Vim should use it as a last resort.